imsparsh/Music-Fingerprinting-Lycaon/README.md

 Music Fingerprinting in python that not only recognizes the exact song but also the similar ones using Locality Sensitive Hashing.

 **Technologies Used:**
--python # back end programming with GUI
+- python
--MongoDB # database
+- MongoDB

-*This is a complete audio fingerprint project with GUI based on PyQT4, and MongoDB database.
+This is a complete audio fingerprint project with GUI based on PyQT4, and MongoDB database.

 - **fingerprint.py**
 GUI module used for Fingerprinting the songs to build the database.